SAP/ui5-uiveri5/docs/develop.md

 ## Release
 ### Release new version

-Assuming you have local copy of a fork with `upstream` and `origin` remotes setup correctly.
+Make sure you have set up correctly your local copy of a fork with `upstream` and `origin` remotes.

 * Create a local branch over an up-to-date master branch
 ```